 The second type of concrete foundation, a post-tension foundation, also falls within the family of monolithic foundations, but also contains an inner tension that is created after the concrete is poured – which is why it is called post-tension, or “after-tension.”
-Whereas a regular monolithic foundation probably contains rebar inside only the perimeter, a post-tension foundation contains a horizontal grid pattern of steel reinforcement throughout the inside of the slab.
-As the concrete cools, the steel bars become tense, allowing the foundation to maintain shape with less cracking.
+Whereas a regular monolithic foundation probably contains rebar inside only the perimeter, a post-tension foundation contains a horizontal grid pattern of steel reinforcement cable with protective covering throughout the inside of the slab.
+As the concrete warms, the steel cable become tense, allowing the foundation to maintain shape with less cracking.
 The result is a strong foundation that allows some flexibility in its shape.
 This is particularly useful in places like Arizona, where the soils are prone to move, shift, or expand under concrete foundations.
-Unfortunately, over time, rebar reinforcement is subject to invading moisture that can cause oxidation and wearing of the foundation material.
-With a full repair, sealing and painting method provided only by seasoned expert James Belville and Concrete Repairman LLC, Arizona’s homeowners can stop these destructive effects.
+Unfortunately, over time, rebar reinforcement is subject to invading moisture from the exterior that can cause oxidation and wearing of the foundation material.
+With a full repair, waterproofing and painting method provided only by seasoned expert James Belville and Concrete Repairman LLC, Arizona’s homeowners can stop these destructive effects.

 Stem wall foundations are the least expensive of the foundation types, and they are the least structurally stable solution that you’ll find in Arizona.
 A stem wall foundation is, by definition, not monolithic, and not made up of a single continuous piece.
 Stem wall foundations rely on an underlying pattern of short, upright walls – both around the perimeter of the foundation and along the lengths of interior room walls.
 These upright walls protrude slightly above the surface and support a flooring layer above.
 A very common and dangerous problem in stem wall foundations is the formation of horizontal cracks along the foundation, usually above the ground.
 This visible cracking often occurs because moisture invades beneath the surface of the paint, rises up toward the steel, and begins to cause oxidation.
 This rust and corrosion deteriorates the concrete around it, leading to cracking, crumbling and structural instability.
 If you or someone you know experiences these kinds of problems, learn about why Concrete Repairman’s expert James Belville has the only concrete repair company in Arizona to offer complete restorative repairs for damage like this.